Connect with us

 After taking the PARCC state assessment, Dr Martin Luther King Jr Middle School students were able to do a special presentation for the students in Ghana.

 This took place on April 8, 2016.
-The Dr. Martin Luther King Jr. students wanted this session to be fun so they conducted research on the following topics:
+Dr. Martin Luther King Jr. students aimed to make the session fun, so they researched the following topics:

 1. Did ancient aliens help the Egyptians build the Great Pyramids of Giza?

-2. In historical texts, were the dragons that were mentioned really dinosaurs?
+2. Did historical texts describe dragons that were actually dinosaurs?

 3. Does Mokele Mbembe exist?